With state-of-the-art play structures and lots of space to run, these Indiana playgrounds will bring out the inner child in everyone.

 Daleville, IN (Walnut St behind Town Hall)

-Located about an hour north east of Indianapolis, between Anderson and Muncie — is a small town of around 1,600 people, but it has one of the coolest parks and splash pads in central Indiana.
+Daleville Town Hall Park is located about an hour north east of Indianapolis, between Anderson and Muncie — is a small town of around 1,600 people, but it has one of the coolest parks and splash pads in central Indiana.
 This dynamic playground is designed to naturally fold into the existing landscaping. here are bridges, ropes to climb, slides, stairs, rocks — it’s a great place for active kids to expend some energy.
 Both of the playgrounds are outfitted with Astroturf, so the ground is nice and soft.

 2851 Old State Rd 37, Bloomington, IN